 Japanese Mustard Greens

 Easy to grow almost year round Mizuna, is commonly called Japanese mustard greens.
-Also known as Shui Cai and Kyona it is grown for the feathery leaves which are used in salads and stir fries.
+Also known as Shui Cai and Kyona it is grown for the feathery leaves which are used as a leafy green in salads and as a vegetable in stir fries.

 It is another cool season Japanese mustard green, and as with many of these leafy greens a number of different varieties with different taste profiles are available.

-- Seeds can be sown directly, if growing from seedlings, be careful not to disturb the roots when transplanting.
+- Seeds can be sown directly, if transplanting from seedlings, be careful not to disturb the roots when transplanting.

 - We suggest watering with a liquid seaweed fertiliser every two weeks.
 Make sure that the soil does not dry out, although this is not much of a problem in winter to spring.

-- Pick off any dead foliage to prevent disease.
+- Pick off any dead foliage to prevent disease and Protect from snails and slugs.

 - Harvest as required, young leaves are best for salads.